 While not specifically a header toolbar feature, one interesting feature available to all buttons in jQuery Mobile is the ability to specify an icon.
-A set of simple, easily recognizable icons ship with jQuery Mobile and are available to use immediately.
-These icons will be discussed further in Chapter 6, Creating Mobile Optimized Forms, but as a quick preview, the following code snippet shows a header with two customized icons:
+A set of simple, easily recognizable icons ship with jQuery Mobile, and are available to use immediately.
+These icons will be discussed further in Chapter 6, Working with Forms and jQuery Mobile, but as a quick preview, the following code snippet shows a header with two customized icons: